-- Excess mental demands – for example, difficulty understanding the question, difficulty in recalling moods and events over time.
+- Excess mental demands – for example, difficulty understanding the question, difficulty in recalling moods and events over time

 Other tips to improve response rates include:

-- Clear and simple layout
+- Using a clear and simple layout

 - Inclusion of a stamped addressed envelope if conducting a postal survey, or collection of questionnaires if feasible

 - Ensuring anonymity where possible, especially if the questionnaire includes sensitive items

 - Follow-up of non-responders by telephone or letter